Andremzzr/wordle-cli/README.md

 # wordle-cli
-Wordle that runs on terminal
+Game has the same rules as wordle, but works on terminal